shorebirdtech/shorebird/TRUSTED_TESTERS.md

 stable for general use.

-If you'd like to be a part of the program, please join our mailing list (linked from shorebird.dev), we will send out information there as we're ready.
+If you'd like to be a part of the program, please join our mailing list (linked from [shorebird.dev](https://shorebird.dev/), we will send out information there as we're ready to add more testers.

 ## Welcome!